RNA Dynamics and Interactions Revealed through Atomistic Simulations: INTRODUCTION

 RNA molecules can be highly dynamic.
 Here, ``dynamics'' refers to the coexistence of multiple conformations in equilibrium, and should not be confused with ``kinetics'', which concerns the time scales of transitions between conformations.
 These alternative conformations may lie within a narrow free-energy range and exhibit comparable populations.
-This can happen at different levels: multiple secondary structures with similar populations might coexist \cite{bose_causes_2024}, as well as different tertiary structures \cite{ken_rna_2023}.
+This can happen at the secondary \cite{bose_causes_2024} or tertiary \cite{ken_rna_2023} structure level.
 RNA dynamics can be very important when binding other molecules, because intermolecular interactions can result in conformational selection or induced-fit processes.
 However, individuating multiple concurrent structures in experiments is difficult.